minprog/project/flask/lectures/4 sql/index.md

 # Lecture 3: SQL

 > This is an optional lecture covering SQL.
-If you have previously taken the course "Datarepresentaties, tools en technieken", you have already seen this topic and can safely skip this lectur.
+If you have previously taken the course "Datarepresentaties, tools en technieken", you have already seen this topic and can safely skip this lecture.
 Do feel free to take a peek at the notes or use parts of the lecture as a quick refresher.

 ![embed](https://www.youtube.com/embed/Eda-NmcE5mQ)